omeryurtt/NutriTrack_Excel_Tool/README.md

 # Nutrition and Health Tracking Excel Tool 📊🍕

 Greetings everyone! 👋 I'm excited to share my first project.
 I’ve been immersed in developing a comprehensive nutrition and health tracking tool for my “Portfolio” project using Excel.
+Based on survey results, I have developed an automated Python API to extract data on over 5000 of the most consumed dishes in the USA and organize them into Excel sheets according to user preferences.
+In addition to providing users with a diverse menu, we offer a dynamic table where they can effortlessly add their recipes.
+We integrate monthly tracking and body analysis functionalities throughout these processes to enhance user experience.
+All these features are made user-friendly and interactive through VBA codes, ensuring a seamless and engaging platform for users.

 Here’s a breakdown in a more polished manner
 # 1. Data Source:
 •	Acquired an extensive USDA Food Data Central dataset via their API (https://fdc.nal.usda.gov/).
 # 2. API Integration: